 What to Look for When Moving to a New Neighborhood

 When searching for a new home, it’s easy to get swept away with all the interior details.
 The open floor plan for all that hosting.
 The granite countertops.
-The whitewashed brick fireplace.
-The contemporary chandelier.
 It satisfies every HGTV buzzword, so it must be the one.
-It also boasts original hardwood floors?
-They’ll look great in the man cave.

 While the indoors are surely something to evaluate, the neighborhood the home is anchored in can make or break your longevity in it.
-Have you looked—really looked—at the walls of the great outdoors surrounding it?
+Have you looked — really looked — at the new neighborhood surrounding it?
 Only on the drive to the open house?

 Here are some factors to consider when neighborhood shopping.

 Safety first, right?
 Though not as shiny a topic as those granite countertops, it’s a factor that’ll impact your sense of security the moment you unpack that first box.
-Use the information available at your fingertips—such as these 5 mobile apps that identify safety rates—to review quantitative data such as crime statistics, police activity and neighborhood trends.
+Use the information available at your fingertips — such as these five online tools that identify safety rates — to review quantitative data such as crime statistics, police activity, and neighborhood trends.
 Don’t let your safety be subjective.

 Is the neighborhood brimming with trees or begging for the smallest bit of green?
-Trees do more than give a neighborhood charm and character (two more buzzwords for the HGTV enthusiast).
+Trees do more than give a neighborhood charm and character.
 In fact, their role is fundamental in a community’s overall physical and mental health.
-Trees promote cleaner air, cooler streets, decreased stress, outdoor exercise, reduced noise and conserved energy.
+Trees promote cleaner air, cooler streets, decreased stress, outdoor exercise, reduced noise, and conserved energy.
 An abundance of (healthy and well-maintained) trees indicate that a neighborhood is established.

 A perk of having parks nearby or in the neighborhood?
 More trees.
 Another?
 Improved mental health and overall quality of life, according to the National Recreation and Parks Association.
 Parks can also help decrease the risk of obesity and chronic diseases.
 In fact, just 30 minutes spent in a green space has been said to lower blood pressure.
 Researching the neighborhood’s nearest national and state parks to get an understanding of how near or far the green spaces are.

-Schools are an influential factor in home buying decisions—so much so that 91 percent of prospective home buyers defined school boundaries as important in response to a Realtor.com survey.
+Schools are an influential factor in home-buying decisions — so much so that 91% of prospective home buyers defined school boundaries as important in response to a Realtor.com survey.
 Don’t get schooled into thinking education is only relevant if you plan to have kids.
 Either way, the quality of nearby schools can impact the future sale price of the home.
 Use tools like GreatSchools.org to gauge local ratings.

 You’ve got this.
 Here’s to looking at you, neighborhood.